CliffordAnderson/XQuery4Humanists/README.md

 Ready to try this expression out with [Zorba](http://try-zorba.28.io/queries/xquery/JCBuIC%2Fiq7nR%2FyMzxY%2FMniqdqb8%3D)?

 In this next example, let's list all characters and the scenes during which they appear on stage.
+This query illustrates the use of multiple ```for``` clauses in an FLWOR expression.

 ```xquery
 xquery version "3.0";